nfqsolutions/pylm/docs/source/servers.rst

     .. figure:: _images/parallel.png
         :align: center

+	Example of a pair client-master with workers for load balancing

 .. only:: latex

     .. figure:: _images/parallel.pdf
         :align: center
         :scale: 60

+	Example of a pair client-master with workers for load balancing

 The following is a simple example on how to configure and run a parallel server.
 Since the parallel server is designed to handle a large workload, the job method of the client expects a generator that creates a